 I believe that authenticity matters; hiding who we are stifles growth opportunities for the individual and collective.
 So in this blog I write about all things that genuinely fascinate me: art, spirituality, the puzzles of personhood--and their ongoing interplay.
 For some, learning the artist's thoughts contaminates the experience of the art, and I respect that.
 It might be best to avoid this blog and visit only my gallery pages.
 Personally I can't get enough of the stories, ideas, and people behind art, so this blog is most appropriate for an audience similarly curious and open-minded, and who won't take offense at challenging perspectives and taboo topics.
 It's especially for those who are aware they're undergoing a spiritual awakening and seek to feel less alone in that process.
 I wouldn't be at this better place in my life if it weren't for the wayshowers I found online who helped me understand what was happening to me and to the world, and I hope to pay it forward by doing the same for others on the awakening path.
 But most of all this blog is for me, as writing helps me clarify my thoughts and record my progress like nothing else.

-This is the first in a series of posts on the lessons I learned from my childhood and healing journey.
+This is the first in a series of posts on what I've learned from my dysfunctional upbringing and my thoughts on how the systems and beliefs that comprise our culture can improve.
 For my full story, see the December 2020 post titled, "We Are Shaped by Our Experiences: An Origin Story Pulled from the Shadows."
 My intention is to inspire others to develop greater awareness about their own lives and to share ideas for building healthier, more supportive families and communities.
 Because I believe, as Teal Swan says, "We are given the very wounds we are meant to teach others to heal."

 I wrote the origin story in my last blog post in my mid-40s.
 If I had written a similarly family-centric narrative about my upbringing at any point between my childhood and early twenties, and I knew others would read it, it would have sounded something like this: